 Van Buren is a tiny town located in the state of Indiana.
-With a population of 842 people and just one neighborhood, Van Buren is the 331st largest community in Indiana.
-Much of the housing stock in Van Buren was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 834 people and just one neighborhood, Van Buren is the 331st largest community in Indiana.
+Van Buren has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Unlike some towns, Van Buren isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Van Buren are a mix of both white- and blue-collar jobs.
+Van Buren is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Van Buren is a town of service providers, sales and office workers and professionals.
 There are especially a lot of people living in Van Buren who work in food service (16.01%), office and administrative support (15.11%) and healthcare (7.55%).

 Setting & Lifestyle

 The overall crime rate in Van Buren is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.